vmkhot/Comparative-Genomics-Verruco/Notes/Theory.md

 4. Inspect tree
 5. Find out about genomes in the sister clade (DAMON??)
 6. Run Orthologues script with --minimum_representation argument

+## Week 8

+Check if the command "parallel" can be used with IQTREE?

+What are the next steps?
+Convert all the ufboots to ALEobjects.
+Rooting:
+Next we try to root the species tree using likelihood (step 3.7 in the textbook).
+How?
+Set the root at some hypothetical locations and the ALE script estimates the likelihood of each root.
+How?: by drawing genes trees into the species tree - which one is correct? one method is parsimony - the least number of duplication and transfer events.
+Another is probabilistic methods - what is this?
+Reading for next week.

+inferring gene content:
+inferring gene content at each position in the tree {gene loss, gain, duplication and transfer}